meco-group/impact/README.md

 ## Description

-Impact is a flexible toolchain for nonlinear model predictive control (NMPC) specification with automatic code generation capabilities.
+[//]: # "Impact is a flexible toolchain for nonlinear model predictive control (NMPC) specification with automatic code generation capabilities. "
+Impact is a flexible toolchain for the specification, prototyping, and deployment of optimal control problems (OCP) and model predictive control (MPC) strategies, with automatic generation of deployable artifacts.

-The toolchain reduces the engineering complexity of NMPC implementations by providing the user with an easy-to-use application programming interface, and with the flexibility of using multiple state-of-the-art tools and numerical optimization solvers for rapid prototyping of NMPC solutions.
+[//]: # "The toolchain reduces the engineering complexity of NMPC implementations by providing the user with an easy-to-use application programming interface, and with the flexibility of using multiple state-of-the-art tools and numerical optimization solvers for rapid prototyping of NMPC solutions. "
+The toolchain reduces the engineering complexity of MPC implementations by providing an intuitive application programming interface and flexible integration with state-of-the-art numerical optimization solvers for rapid prototyping.

-Impact is written in Python, users can call it from Python and MATLAB, and the generated NMPC solvers can be directly executed from C, Python, MATLAB and Simulink.
+[//]: # "Impact is written in Python, users can call it from Python and MATLAB, and the generated NMPC solvers can be directly executed from C, Python, MATLAB and Simulink."
+Impact is written in Python, with bindings for MATLAB.
+The generated artifacts can be executed from C, Python, MATLAB, Simulink, and ROS 2 environments.

 **License:** Impact is released under the [GNU LGPLv3 license](LICENSE).

 ## Installation

+We recommend installing Impact in a Python virtual environment to avoid dependency conflicts and to keep the installation isolated from system-wide packages.

 ### Option 1: Installing with pip
 You can install Impact (ideally into a virtual environment) via pip using the following command: